 Sam Giordano, MBA, RRT, FAARC – Chairman

 Sam Giordano retired as the Executive Director and Chief Executive Officer of the American Association for Respiratory Care (AARC).
 He is a Registered Respiratory Therapist (RRT) and has worked as a Staff Respiratory Therapist and Director of Respiratory Services at various hospitals.
-Giordano has been an active member of the AARC and has served on the board of directors of the Allergy & Asthma Network/Mothers of Asthmatics, as Chairman of the National Commission on Allied Health Implementation Task Force and Commissioner for the National Commission on Allied Health, Department of Health and Human Services, Health Resources & Services Administration, member of the Executive Committee of the U.S. COPD Coalition, board member of the COPD Foundation, as well as memberships and leadership positions with many other various professional associations.
-Sam is a Fellow of the American Association for Respiratory Care.
+Sam has been an active member of the AARC and has served on the board of directors of the Allergy & Asthma Network/Mothers of Asthmatics, as Chairman of the National Commission on Allied Health Implementation Task Force and Commissioner for the National Commission on Allied Health, Department of Health and Human Services, Health Resources & Services Administration, member of the Executive Committee of the U.S. COPD Coalition, and the COPD Foundation’s Board of Directors. as well as memberships and leadership positions with many other professional associations.
+Sam is a Fellow of the AARC.
 Term expires August 31, 2022

 Patricia Jellen, MSN, RN – Board Member